Vonage/vonage-curl-code-snippets/conversation/README.md

 Create a new Member before proceeding.
 Make sure you update `config.local.sh`.

 At this point you will have two members (with same `USER_ID`), one with status `LEFT` and one with `invited`.
+In order to test events you will need to join the member into a conversation.
+To do this just run update member again.

 ### Event

-Create an Event
+1. Create an Event - make a note of the `EVENT_ID` (the number on the end) and this variable to your config file.
-List Events
+2. List Events - list all events in the conversation.
-Get an Event
+3. Get an Event - get the event you created earlier.
-Delete an Event
+4. Delete an Event - delete the event and use list events or get event to confirm deletion - the event will have `deleted` in its timestamp.

 ### Leg